excuse me while I lick the ketchup and mustard off my fingers.

 WW PP 5; Calories 182.3; Total Fat 9.6g; Saturated Fat 5.1g; Cholesterol 25.3mg; Sodium 325.9mg; Potassium 80.5mg; Total Carbs 18g; Dietary Fiber 1.1g; Sugars 1.7g; Protein 6.2g

-About Christy: Thirty-six year-old wife and mom to BJ (8) and Mia (4).
-I'm the editor at the Sisterhood, a Feingold mom, I really love to run (really), read, cook amazing things, and photography is my fledging passion.
+About Christy: Thirty-eight year-old wife and mom to BJ (10) and Mia (6).
+I'm the editor at the Sisterhood, and I really love to run (really), read, cook amazing things, and photography is my fledging passion.
 My motivation is motivating other people to realize they can do this whole weight-loss and exercise thing.
 I'm living proof!
 View author profile.